 Increasing the range of red squirrels

 Trees for Life is carrying out a ground-breaking Red Squirrel Reintroduction Project.
-We are aiming to restore red squirrels to ten forests where they were once present, creating new populations far away from the threat of grey squirrels and squirrel pox, and increasing both the number and geographic range of the species in the UK.
+We are aiming to restore red squirrels to eight forests where they were once present, creating new populations far away from the threat of grey squirrels and squirrel pox, and increasing both the number and geographic range of the species in the UK.

-Similar work has been carried out in Anglesey by Red Squirrels Trust Wales.
+The Roy Dennis Wildlife Foundation has also carried out red squirrel reintroductions in the Scottish Highlands and similar work has been carried out in Anglesey by Red Squirrels Trust Wales.
 Captive bred red squirrels have been reintroduced to a series of suitable forests that are free from grey squirrels and these populations are successfully expanding.

 Controlling grey squirrels

 Grey squirrel control is being carried out by a number of organisations: in Scotland, Saving Scotland's Red Squirrels (SSRS), in Northern England Red Squirrels Northern England, in Wales Red Squirrels Trust Wales, and various groups in Northern Ireland.
 Grey squirrels are caught in traps and humanely killed.
 This work is keeping grey squirrel populations at bay and there is some evidence that red squirrels are now moving back into areas which have been cleared of greys.

 Red squirrel and pine marten research

 Some exciting research in Ireland, carried out by Dr. Emma Sheehy, has shown that the spread of the pine marten through Northern Ireland is pushing back grey squirrel populations, and that red squirrels are then re-colonising these areas.
 This is thought to be because grey squirrels are heavier than reds and spend more time feeding on the forest floor, so are more easily caught by pine martens.
 Dr. Sheehy is now replicating her research in Scotland, to see if the same effect occurs.